mgkrupagmail/FastMergeWithOutBuffer/README.md

 ******** How the algorithms are timed ********

-The algorithms are applied to various data types (e.g. `char`, `short`, `int`, `long`, `float`, `double`, `std::string`, etc.) with values taken in various ranges (e.g. `int` values between x and y), and to various containers (e.g. `std::vector`, etc.), to various total lengths of data (e.g. merging lists with a combined total size of (`some_constant` multipled by) c^1, c^2, c^2, ..., c^20, ..., or more items, where `c` is a float constant (such as `c=1.7l` or `c=2`); here the total size increases exponentially), to various lengths of individual sorted lists (e.g. it times merging sorted lists of equal sizes and also times merging sorted lists where one list has an order of magnitude more items than the other list).
+The algorithms are applied to:

+1. various data types (e.g. `char`, `short`, `int`, `long`, `float`, `double`, `std::string`, etc.)
+2. with values taken in various ranges (e.g. `int` values between some `x` and `y`), and to
+3. various containers (e.g. `std::vector`, etc.), and to
+4. various total lengths of data (e.g. merging lists with a combined total size of (`some_constant` multipled by) c^1, c^2, c^2, ..., c^20, ..., or more items, where `c` is a float constant (such as `c=1.7l` or `c=2`); here the total size increases exponentially), and to
+5. various lengths of individual sorted lists (e.g. it times merging sorted lists of equal sizes and also times merging sorted lists where one list has an order of magnitude more items than the other list).

 For each possible combination, random data is generated multiple times and each aglorithm is timed on each instance of data (of course, the data is returned to its original initial state after each call so that the same data is sorted by each of the algorithms).

 Moreover, each algorithm accesses the _same memory_ (e.g. if `MergeWithOutBuffer1()` and `gnu__merge_without_buffer()` are applied to an `std::vector` whose data starts at location `x` in memory, then every algorithm will access the same memory that starts at location `x`); this is meant to help control for possible variations in data access times that depend on where the data is stored in memory.
 For each data being merged, each algorithm is also called at least once before it starts being timed so that both the algorithm and the data are loaded into cache before timing starts (this can actually have a significant impact on timing).
 Each algorithm is called multiple times on each data to help reduce variance in its timing.